-Master's programme in Engineering Physics
+MSc Engineering Physics

 Engineering Physics at KTH

-The programme is organised into five tracks: Theoretical Physics, Subatomic and Astrophysics, Optics & Photonics, Quantum Technology, and Biomedical Physics.
-Each track has compulsory, conditionally elective and elective courses.
-The elective courses are an important part of the programme and comprise about 40 ECTS credits in each track, which give the students great freedom to tailor their own learning profile within physics.
+The programme offers five tracks: Theoretical Physics, Subatomic and Astrophysics, Biomedical Physics, Optics and Photonics, and Quantum Technology.
+You choose a track directly when you start the master’s programme in Engineering Physics.
+Each track contains a few mandatory courses and students must also choose a minimum of 25 ECTS credits from a list of conditionally elective courses within each track.
+The fully elective courses are an important part of the programme and give the students a great deal of freedom to tailor their own competence profile related to physics.

-Optics & Photonics
+Optics and Photonics

 Subatomic and Astrophysics

-This is a two year programme (120 ECTS credits) given in English.
-Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus in Stockholm by the School of Engineering Sciences (at KTH).
+This is a two-year programme (120 ECTS credits) in English.
+Graduates are awarded a Master of Science degree.
+The programme is given mainly at the KTH Campus in Stockholm by the School of Engineering Sciences (at KTH).

 Find out what students from the programme think about their time at KTH.